-When a section of law is reformed, that generally means a large body of it’s law is rewritten.
+When a section of law is reformed, that generally means a large body of its law is rewritten.
 When that happens, it is generally impossible to account for every possible application of the law and, accordingly, the law evolves as judges interpret its meaning.
-The most recent major revision of our divorce and family law in Massachusetts was the alimony reform act of 2011.
+The most recent major revision of our divorce and family law in Massachusetts was the Alimony Reform Act of 2011.
 Among other major changes, discussed elsewhere on our site, was the addition of circumstances which would justify terminating alimony.

 Prior to the Alimony Reform Act, case law had developed establishing, on a case-by-case basis, what was a material change in circumstances and what was not.
 For instance, there was a case in 1986 that rejected the argument that alimony should be modified or terminated solely based on the recipient spouse cohabiting with another individual.
 Similarly, a 2009 case rejected the argument that retirement was a justification for terminating alimony.
 Both courts stated that these facts alone were not enough to terminator modify alimony.
 Rather, they would have had to prove a material change in circumstances had occurred which justified the modification or termination of alimony.
 Both cases were notably cited in the Chin case.
-Essentially, the person seeking to and the alimony payments would need to convince the judge that, not only had something significant occurred, but that alimony was no longer appropriate.
+Essentially, the person seeking to and the alimony payments would need to convince the judge not only that something had significant occurred, but also that alimony was no longer appropriate.

 Chin dealt with a predictable issue following a major reform act.
 Chin and Merriot were married in 1998 and divorced in August 2011.
 The parties settled their divorce case, entering into a separation agreement, providing that Chin (husband) would pay Merriot (wife) $650 a month until either party died or the wife remarried.
-The provision of the separation agreement was then merged with the final judgment, have an effect of making it modifiable going forward.
+The provision of the separation agreement was then merged with the final judgment, having an effect of making it modifiable going forward.

-I should note, as the court did, that there is a basis specifically enumerated in the statute which provides for the modification of the duration of general term alimony awards entered before March 1, 2012 consistent with the new law, but otherwise you must prove a material change in circumstances.
+I should note, as the Court did, that there is a basis specifically enumerated in the statute which provides for the modification of the duration of general term alimony awards entered before March 1, 2012 consistent with the new law, but otherwise you must prove a material change in circumstances.

 The case law has continued to evolve, of course, since the issuance of the Chin opinion and the analysis set forth here is based on the law up to that point in time.
 To learn more about how alimony reform has evolved since, continue to read our blog or call our office at 978-225-9030 and schedule a consultation.
 The Chin case is really a very good illustration of why you should have an experienced divorce and family law lawyer as an advocate.
 Most lawyers would not think to look research the issues to such depth as was done by the court in this case and, while it is important to educate yourself on the basics of the law, there is no substitute for meeting with an experienced divorce lawyer and understanding how the law applies to the specific facts of your case.